Akto County: Geography

 Akto County occupies the westernmost part of China, in the southwest of Xinjiang Uygur Autonomous Region, at the confluence of the eastern Pamir Mountains, the western edge of the Tarim Basin, and the northern slopes of the Kunlun Mountains.
 The county spans a total area of 24176 km2.

 It is located between east longitudes 73°26'5" and 76°43'31", and between north latitude 37°41'28" and 39°29'55".
 Its maximum length from north to south is 283.2 km long, from the middle section of Maltabar Mountain (玛里他巴尔山) in the northwest to Kokluk Farm (科克鲁克农场) in the former Kosrap Township (now part of Qarlung) in the southeast.
 Its maximum length from west to east is 216 km long, from Subash Village (苏巴什村) in Bulungkol Township in the southwest to the Jamaterak Township in the northeast.

 Large parts of the county are subject to severe drought and erosion due to the bare mountains and sparse vegetation.
 Bare mountains in the area are formed from different types of rock, and may therefore be gray, black, yellow, red or white.

 There are more than 40 glaciers distributed below the snow line, with ice sheets about 100 meters deep.
 Glacial meltwater is the main source of agricultural irrigation in the county, and it is also the main source of supply for the Gez River (盖孜河) and the Karatash River.

 The northeastern part of the county is an oasis, located on the southwestern edge of the Tarim Basin.
-There are two major agricultural plains in this area: one along an alluvial fan from the Pamir Mountains, and the other along the delta formed by the is the Gez and Karatash rivers.
+There are two major agricultural plains in this area: one along an alluvial fan from the Pamir Mountains, and the other along the delta formed by the Gez and Karatash rivers.
 These two plains belong to the wider Kashgar River delta and form an oasis on the southwest edge of the Tarim Basin.
 This delta is located in the southern part of the Kashgar Plain (喀什噶尔平原), along the northern slops of the Pamir and Kunlun mountain ranges, and covers an area of about 800 km2.
 This area includes many farming areas near Akto, Ujme, Barin Township, Pilal Township, and Jamaterek Township.
 The area is flat, at an altitude of about 1200-1500 m.